kiranc2210/LockedMeDotCom/README.md

 Use The below Command to Pull the Project to your Local repository:

->> GIt should be Installed in workign System
+>> git should be Installed in your workign System

 >> Open the Bash Command Prompt

->> goto directory where you want the project to be saved
+>> goto a directory where you want the project to be saved

 >> Type The below command in the bash command prompt